-Which means, if I want to temper my own chocolate using chocolate chips, bars or melts.
+Which means, I can temper my own chocolate using chocolate chips, bars or melts easily right in the microwave!
 I can whip up tempered chocolate even sooner AND I won't be working up a sweat over the stove, because I'll be microwaving instead of preparing it the old-fashioned way.

 Maybe I'm just a quick 'Chocolate Tempering Snob'...